shajidmd/solana_phoenix_tx_api/readme.md

 # Solana Phoenix Transaction API

 ## Overview
-This project provides an API for processing and querying transaction data from the Solana blockchain, with support for OHLC (Open, High, Low, Close) data computation using a ClickHouse database backend.
+This project provides an API for processing and querying transaction data for the Phoenix Program from the Solana blockchain, with support for OHLC (Open, High, Low, Close) data computation using a ClickHouse database backend.

 ## Features
-- Fetch and parse transactions from Solana blockchain.
+- Fetch and parse transactions for the Phoenix Program from the Solana blockchain.
 - Insert parsed transaction events into a ClickHouse database.
 - Provide OHLC data for queried token pairs via an HTTP API.
 - Implement rate limiting and user credit checks.